 Nobel Laureate Arthur Lewis introduced a model of structural change in the 1950s.
 The Lewis Model of Structural Change focussed on the structural transformation of a subsistence agricultural economy with surplus labour to an advanced industrial economy through shifting surplus labour to the modern sector.
 It is also known as Lewis’ two-sector model.
 This is because it is based on two sectors- the rural agriculture sector and the modern industrial sector.

 Structural change models focus on the shift of underdeveloped economies from traditional agricultural production to more advanced industrial economies.
-These models attempt to explain the reasons and the process by which underdeveloped economies transform.
+Therefore, these models attempt to explain the reasons and the process by which underdeveloped economies transform.
 The underdeveloped economies shift their reliance from rural subsistence agriculture-based production to urban or modern industrial production.

 assumptions of the Lewis model

-• Reinvestment of profits: Lewis assumes that the modern sector or capitalists reinvest all of their profits into the expansion of the modern industrial sector.
+- Reinvestment of profits: Lewis assumes that the modern sector or capitalists reinvest all of their profits into the expansion of the modern industrial sector.
 This growth or expansion due to investment and capital accumulation absorbs more and more surplus labour from the agriculture sector.

-• Fixed wages: wages in the modern sector are assumed to be constant and above the rural sector wages.
+- Fixed wages: wages in the modern sector are assumed to be constant and above the rural sector wages.
 Because of higher wages, the supply of labour to the modern sector from the rural sector surplus labour will be perfectly elastic.

 Process of structural transformation